Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### The journey continues

 Thanks for reading.
-I hope you've enjoyed this post and have gained something from this journey so far as I have. **Stay tuned for part 3 of this series.**
+I hope you've enjoyed this post and have gained something from this journey so far as I have.

+**Read [part 3](/posts/journey-behind-velocity-lapse-part-3/) of this series.**

 If you have a suggestion, a comment or some advice, relating either to the app or this post, [I'd love to hear](mailto:hi@noahrahm.com) what you have to share.